pipe-cd/pipecd/docs/content/en/blog/news/control-plane-on-ecs.md

 ![](/images/control-plane-on-ecs.png)

+Following the above graph for PipeCD control plane runs on Amazon ECS, we have to prepare these next components

 ### RDS(datastore)
 It is possible to use RDS as a datastore.
 Edit your configuration file for the control plane according to your RDS setting.
 ```yaml=